-Towards the end of 2003, researchers at Microsoft published a paper on a way to analyze the structure and content of Web pages which they called VIPS, or Vision-based Page Segmentation Algorithm.
-The approach looked at visual and structural aspects of web pages, and meant that a search engine could identify different parts of pages, and possibly understand that some parts could be more important and meaningful than others.
+Towards the end of 2003, researchers at Microsoft published a paper on the way to analyze the structure and content of Web pages which they called VIPS, or Vision-based Page Segmentation Algorithm.
+The approach looked at the visual and structural aspects of web pages.
+It meant that a search engine could identify different parts of pages and possibly understand that some parts could be more important and meaningful than others.

-This could possibly have a number of implications for search and information retrieval, and for search engine optimization as well.
+This could have many implications for search and information retrieval and search engine optimization as well.

-A newly published patent application from Yahoo provides another look at how web pages could be segmented into parts, and provides a number of heuristics, or rules, that a search engine might follow in segmenting the content of a web page, along with a number of examples.
+A newly published patent application from Yahoo provides another look at how web pages could be segmented into parts and provides many heuristics, or rules, that a search engine might follow in segmenting the content of a web page, along with several examples.

 Why Would a Search Engine Use Page Segmentation?

-Being able to properly analyze the structure and content of a web page can be very useful to a search engine when it is trying to find pages relevant to search queries.
-Since search engines attempt to return pages in response to searches that are relevant for query terms that a searcher supplies, those terms should appear in the main content of a page.
+Analyzing the structure and content of a web page can be very useful to a search engine when finding pages relevant to search queries.
+Since search engines attempt to return pages in response to searches relevant to query terms that the searcher supplies, those terms should appear in the main content.

-The patent starts off with a couple of examples of problems that happen when a search engine can’t distinguish between the main content of a page and unrelated content that may appear in other parts of a page.
+The patent starts with a couple of examples of problems that happen when a search engine can’t distinguish between the main content and unrelated content that may appear in other parts of a page.

 Similarly, Y and Z may be text in the advertisements appearing on the webpage.

-In another instance, a search for “copyright for company X” ought to return the main legal webpage in the website for company X, and not every page in that website that has a small “copyright” disclaimer at the bottom.
+In another instance, a search for “copyright for company X” ought to return the main legal web page for company X, and not every page in that website has a small “copyright” disclaimer at the bottom.

 As another example, a New York Times webpage may have a headline bar, sports, news items, and a copyright notice.
 A user may search for keywords such as “New York Times legal information.”

-There is probably some webpage on the New York Times web site that provides much legal information.
+There is probably some webpage on the New York Times website that provides much legal information.
 But the keywords may also match a news page that does not provide the relevant search results.
-To provide more meaningful information about a webpage, it is useful to figure out that the webpage is mainly about the news item, and that the other content available on that webpage is slightly relevant but not the most important in that webpage.
+To provide more meaningful information about a webpage, it is useful to figure out that the webpage is mainly about the news item.
+The other content available on that webpage is slightly relevant but not the most important in that webpage.

 Thus, splitting up a webpage into different sections is useful to provide more relevant search results.

 A page may be broken down into multiple blocks, such as main content, heading, footer, advertising, main navigation, and so on.
-Each of those blocks could be considered a separate segment and a separate semantic unit of a page that may be, or is unrelated to the other segments.
-Some blocks could be joined together into one segment if the may appear to be related.
+Each block could be considered a separate segment and a separate semantic unit of a page that may be unrelated to the other segments.
+Some blocks could be joined together into one segment if they may appear to be related.
 Other blocks may be broken down into smaller blocks.
-The patent filing describes rules that it might follows to join blocks together or to separate blocks into smaller units.
+The patent filing describes rules that it might follow to join blocks together or separate blocks into smaller units.

 Another patent filing from Yahoo, which I discussed in The Importance of Page Layout in SEO detailed how the search engine might identify different parts of pages to try to find the most important parts of the page.
 This segmentation approach takes that a few steps further.